39 Caregiver skills for CV

 Career Summary

 Your Summary section goes after your name and contact info.
 In this section, you summarize your strengths and achievements in healthcare to catch the employer's attention.
 Think of it as a written elevator pitch.
-The summary should be 2-4 sentences long, and its purpose is to introduce yourself and encourage the recruiter to read your resume completely.
+The summary should be 2-4 sentences long, and its purpose is to introduce yourself and encourage the recruiter to read your CV completely.

 Example: